BrendanSChang/misc/dotfiles/README.md

 found at
 [ubuntu-mono-powerline-ttf](https://github.com/pdf/ubuntu-mono-powerline-ttf).

-For simplicity, running `setup.sh` should take care of most things, but it is a bit crude.
+For simplicity, running `setup-ubuntu.sh` should take care of most things, but it is a bit crude.
 A couple of things to note:

 - The setup script is currently configured for Ubuntu (tested on 17.04) with GNOME as the terminal emulator